Dungeons & Dragons gameplay: Feats

 Feats were introduced in 3rd edition of Dungeons & Dragons.
 A feat is an advantage, often some special option for the character (such as a special combat maneuver) or some modification to game options and the mechanics involved.
 Feats can be contrasted with skills, which were also introduced in the same edition, in that using a feat does not usually require the particular success/fail roll that skills do.
 Instead of possessing a certain rank at a skill, a character either possesses a feat or does not.
 Many feats require certain prerequisites (such as related feats or minimum ability scores) in order to select that feat.

 The 4th Edition feat system is similar to the system in 3rd, with each feat having any number of prerequisites and some beneficial effect.
 Feats are also categorized by type, though "general" feats lack a category.
 "Class" and "Racial" feats require the character to be the indicated class or race.
 The "Heroic", "Paragon", and "Epic" descriptors indicate that the character must be in that tier or higher in order to choose the feat.
 "Divinity" feats grant a character with the "Channel Divinity" power an additional, alternative use for that power.

 In 5th Edition, feats are made an optional character customization feature.
 As characters advance, at certain levels players increase their characters' ability scores.
 If playing with feats, they may forgo the ability score increases to take feats, which are structured as a package of thematically related improvements, some of which have prerequisites.

+Special abilities

+Creatures and player characters may have additional abilities, usually based on their species.
+These include extraordinary senses - "low-light vision, darkvision, or" a "blind-sight" based on a sense for vibrations, smell, or echolocation - and "environmental adaptation: enhanced resistance, or even acclimatized immunity, to energy forms such as cold or fire."